Úrkút Manganese Ore Formation: Paleoenvironment

 Black Shale is present worldwide in the lower Toarcian, linked to the anoxic events that took place, in Úrkút locally related with deposits of Manganese Ore.
 Being part of the Transdanubian Range, the Úrkút Manganese Ore was linked to the environmental evolution of the southern passive margin of the rifting Tethys Ocean.
 After Hettangian drowning and Sinemurian-Pliensbachian extensional tectonics and subsidence, along with pelagic sedimentation and submarine topography, a pronounced horst developed over the local sea, with a depth on the Pliensbachian-Toarcian Basin of 600 m.
-The environment of the Formation was linked to 2 settings: a series o pelagic basins, including the Zala Basin and the own Úrkút and Eplieny Basins, related to open marine conditions where bioturbation is scarce, but there is a great amount of planktonic organisms, associated with a suboxic to anoxic conditions.
+The environment of the Formation was linked to 2 settings: a series of pelagic basins, including the Zala Basin and the own Úrkút and Eplieny Basins, related to open marine conditions where bioturbation is scarce, but there is a great amount of planktonic organisms, associated with a suboxic to anoxic conditions.
 Radiolarians, sponge spicules, crinoid ossicles, bivalves, gastropods, ammonites and fish were recovered as the main local biota, deposited on a 20–40 m basinal ore sequence.
 The Other deposits come from the near emerged lands, that include the Gerecse Hills, Vértes Hills and the Bakony Hills, whose biota has been recovered on the formation by palynological analysis and fossil wood.

 More recent studies support the lack of any igneous event during Pliensbachian and Toarcian times in the Úrkút Basin.
 The Smectite formation lacks igneous rocks, tuffs, or volcanic glasses.
 Although, it can be due to changes in the fluctuation on the basin.
 Observed Mn veins and their above-proposed formation mechanism do not eliminate the possibility of tectonically formed Neptunian dikes elsewhere in the basin, which could well fit in the local, general tectonic environment observed, for instance in Eplény.